marcusfrdk/create-app-icon/README.md

 ## To do

 - [ ] Add support for remote image fetching
-- [ ] Optimization: reuse resized images
 - [ ] Dynamic icons folder name
+- [ ] More flags for deciding what to create